mrazomej/phd/docs/src/chapter_05/section_09_empirical_fixes.md

-## Empirical fits to noise predictions {#sec:ch5_sec09}
+## Empirical Fits to Noise Predictions {#sec:ch5_sec09}

-(Note: The Python code used for the calculations presented in this section can be found in the [following link](https://www.rpgroup.caltech.edu/chann_cap/src/theory/html/empirical_constants.html) as an annotated Jupyter notebook)
+(Note: The Python code used for the calculations presented in this section can be found in the [following link](https://www.rpgroup.caltech.edu/chann_cap/src/theory/html/empirical_constants.html) as an annotated Jupyter notebook.)

-In [@Fig:ch3_fig03](C) in the main text, we show that our minimal model has a systematic deviation on the gene expression noise predictions compared to the experimental data.
+In [@Fig:ch3_fig03](C), we show that our minimal model has a systematic deviation on the gene expression noise predictions compared to the experimental data.
 This systematics will need to be addressed on an improved version of the minimal model presented in this work.
 To guide the insights into the origins of this systematic deviation in this appendix, we will explore the model's empirical modifications to improve the agreement between theory and experiment.

-### Multiplicative factor for the noise
+### Multiplicative Factor for the Noise

 The first option we will explore is to modify our noise predictions by a constant multiplicative factor.
-This means that we assume the relationship between our minimal model predictions and the data for noise in gene expression are of the form
+This means that we assume that the relationship between our minimal model predictions and the data for noise in gene expression are of the form
 $$
 \text{noise}_{\text{exp}} = \alpha \cdot \text{noise}_{\text{theory}},
 $$
 where $\alpha$ is a dimensionless constant to be fit from the data.
 The data, especially in [@Fig:ch5_fig12], suggests that our predictions are within a factor of $\approx$ two from the experimental data.
 To further check that intuition, we performed a weighted linear regression between the experimental and theoretical noise measurements.
-The weight for each datum was proportional to the bootstrap errors in the noise estimate; this to have poorly determined noises weigh less during the regression.
-This regression with no intercept shows that a factor of two systematically improves the theoretical vs. experimental predictions.
-[@Fig:ch5_fig30] shows the improved agreement when the noise's theoretical predictions are multiplied by $\approx 1.5$.
+The weight for each datum was proportional to the bootstrap errors in the noise estimate (this to have poorly determined noises weigh less during the linear regression).
+This regression with no intercept shows that a factor of two systematically improves the theoretical vs. experimental predictions. [@Fig:ch5_fig30] shows the improved agreement when the noise's theoretical predictions are multiplied by $\approx 1.5$.

 ![**Multiplicative factor in improving theoretical vs. experimental comparison of noise in gene expression.** Theoretical vs. experimental noise both in linear